 X-ray: The patient may be asked to take barium or gastrografin (two types of contrast materials) while a radiologist, using an X-ray machine or fluoroscopy, observes how the contrast material travels through the esophagus enters the stomach.

 In addition to looking for irregularities or inflammation within the esophagus and esophageal walls, this test can determine if the muscles of the esophagus function correctly in a rhythmic manner to push the material into the stomach.

-Endoscopy: In this test, a gastroenterologist uses a flexible endoscope and a fiber optic camera to look at the lining of the esophagus and stomach.
+Endoscopy: In this test, a gastroenterologist uses a flexible endoscope and a fiber-optic camera to look at the esophagus and stomach lining.

 Inflammations and ulcers can be identified.
 Biopsies and small pieces of tissue can be obtained to look for cancer or precancerous cells.

-Manometry and pH tests : Less frequently, when conventional therapy has not been able to confirm the diagnosis or when the symptoms are atypical, the use of pressure monitors and acid measurements within the esophagus may be useful in making the diagnosis.
+Manometry and pH tests: Less frequently, when conventional therapy has not been able to confirm the diagnosis or when the symptoms are atypical, using pressure monitors and acid measurements within the esophagus may help make the diagnosis.

 Changes in lifestyle

 - Eat food in fewer and more frequent portions.

 - Avoid alcohol, aspirin, ibuprofen, and caffeine.